Yiu-dororong/case-study-practice-2/README.md

 # Case Study Practice 2
 This project serves as the first hand-on practice on my Business Intelligence (BI) skills.
 It is based on a given fictional topic and with some guidances from the course I am taking.
 BigQuery, SQL and Tableau will be used in the ETL process and data visualisation.
 Since some of the information from the course, I will try to explain the process as the course did give exemplars for references in the end.
-It aims to show all the procedure and thought process here.
+It aims to show all my understanding and thought process here.

 ### Introduction
 **Situation**